 If learning meditation is your thing, then I highly recommend the meditation retreats with Pak Merta Ada.
 I have been to some silent retreats before and none has been as effective and beneficial as this one from Bali Usada.
 Pak Merta is a Balinese healer and teaches in his retreats what you can do in your meditation to help your body and mind become healthy.
 He is a wonderful person who loves to tell stories about the Balinese culture.

 Bali Silent Retreat

-Only beautiful is the land where Bali Silent Retreat is located.
+Just beautiful is the land where Bali Silent Retreat is located.
 Wide fields, jungle and a small village lie around it.
-The Batu Karu Temple as well as hot springs are nearby and beautiful destinations for small trips.
+The Batu Karu Temple as well as hot springs are nearby and are beautiful destinations for small trips.
 There are daily yoga and meditation sessions that you are free to join.
 You decide how long you want to stay for your retreat.
 There is a beautiful and very well selected library and fantastic food: 100% locally, 90% vegan (duck eggs from their own ducks is the only animal product they use) and 100% delicious!

 Bali in its origin

 Fresh air, mountains, waterfalls, holy hot springs and hiking trails, that is what Munduk is known for.
 Even though I love the sea so much, I come to Munduk from time to time to enjoy the clear air and to go for a walk, which can rare with all the scooter rides on Bali.
 And to wear a sweater suits my German heart very well.

 A nice place to stay: Puri Lumbung Munduk

 In the far north of Bali you will find the dreamy Tejakula.
 Here you can drive out with small local fishing boats and celebrate the sunrise with dolphins.
 A wonderful experience.

 A nice place to stay: gaia oasis pantai